ykalumba/text-mining.-/README.md

 However, the macro and weighted averages for precision, recall, and F1-score suggest that the model's performance greatly varied, emphasizing the need for further investigation, especially in addressing class imbalances and improving classification for certain classes.

-The report serves as a valuable tool for understanding the model's strengths and weaknesses, guiding potential refinements for enhanced performance in legal compliaince regulations.
+The report serves as a valuable tool for understanding the model's strengths and weaknesses, guiding potential refinements for enhanced performance in legal compliance regulations.